comonier/AH/README.md

 # AH - Advanced Auction House (Modular)

 > [!CAUTION]
-> **DEVELOPMENT ALERT:** This is the first build (v1.0).
-It is natural to encounter bugs during this early stage.
+> **DEVELOPMENT ALERT:** This is the complex new project is natural to encounter bugs during this early stage.
 As time permits, the plugin will be improved and new integrations will be added.

 A high-performance, modular Auction House plugin for Minecraft **1.21.1+ (Paper/Spigot)**.
 This plugin features automated category detection, advanced search, full transaction history, and unique protection block trading.